skenderidis/f5-cis-lab/README.md

 2) Publish two HTTPS applications with CRD Virtual Server and TLSProfile <a href="https://github.com/skenderidis/f5-cis-lab/tree/main/use-cases/crd/ssl">info </a>
 3) Publish and protect with WAF one HTTP Application
 4) Publish and protect with L7 DDOS one HTTP Application
-5) Publish and protect with APM one HTTP Application
-6) Publish and protect with AFM one HTTP Application
-7) Publish one HTTP Application and configure High Speed Logging for HTTP logs
+5) Publish one HTTP Application and configure High Speed Logging for HTTP logs
-8) Publish one HTTP Application and configure Caching/Compression/OneConnect
+6) Publish one HTTP Application and configure Caching/Compression/OneConnect

 The CRD/IPAM use cases:
 1) Publish three HTTP applications with CRD Virtual Server & IPAM Controller